Temperature-Bias Noise and Quantum Shot Noise as Probes of Pairing Symmetry in Iron Pnictides: Experimental realization and Conclusion

 At finite temperature the total quantum noise in the junction contains contributions from both thermal fluctuations and shot noise.
 Experimentally, this noise can be measured by detecting the current or voltage fluctuations across the junction using cryogenic low-noise amplifiers and spectrum analyzers~\cite{Jehl2000}.
 The noise spectral density is obtained from the power spectrum of the measured fluctuations.
 Such measurements have been widely employed in mesoscopic transport experiments to probe quasiparticle transport and superconducting correlations \cite{Blanter2000}.
 At sufficiently low temperatures the noise is dominated by quantum shot noise originating from the discrete nature of charge transport.
 Shot noise can be measured by analyzing current fluctuations under an applied bias voltage using sensitive cross-correlation noise detection techniques.
 Shot noise measurements have been successfully used to study Andreev reflection and quasiparticle transport in superconducting junctions \cite{deJong1994ShotNoise,Spietz2003ShotNoise}.

-Thermoelectric quantities such as the Seebeck coefficient and thermovoltage can be measured by applying a controlled temperature difference across the junction~\cite{Giazotto2006}.
-Experimentally, this can be achieved by locally heating one electrode while maintaining the other at a lower temperature.
-The resulting open-circuit voltage gives the thermovoltage, while the Seebeck coefficient can be extracted from the relation $S=-V_{\mathrm{th}}/\Delta T$.
-Thermoelectric effects in superconducting hybrid structures have been experimentally studied in several systems \cite{Giazotto2006,Giazotto2015}.
-The $\Delta_T$ noise can be measured by maintaining a temperature difference across the junction while adjusting the applied voltage such that the net current through the device vanishes~\cite{Lumbroso2018}.
+The $\Delta_T$ noise can be measured by maintaining a temperature difference across the junction {with zero thermovoltage}, where the net current through the device vanishes~\cite{Lumbroso2018}.
 Under this zero-current condition the quantum shot noise correspond to the $\Delta_T$ noise component.
 Such measurements require sensitive noise detection techniques combined with precise control of the temperature gradient across the junction, similar to setups used in mesoscopic noise spectroscopy experiments.

+It is worth noting that resonance phenomena arising from the interplay of interface parameters have also been reported in spinful superconducting junctions with spin-orbit coupling~\cite{PhysRevB.101.014515}.
+Although the underlying microscopic model is fundamentally different from the present two-band Iron Pnictide system, exploring a possible correspondence between the two approaches would be an interesting direction for future investigation.